Music lineups have been announced and tickets are selling. Add these Northern Michigan music festivals to your summer bucket list.

 Like longer festivals?
-The National Cherry Festival always makes for a week of merriment, mirth, and music.
-It features classic rock, country, and more.
-It kicks off June 30 with Pat Benatar and Neil Giraldo with special guest Loverboy.
-Other featured performers are Sheryl Crow, Dan & Shay, and don’t forget your chance to become a Cherry Idol.
+The National Cherry Festival always makes for a week of merriment, mirth and music.
+It features classic rock, country and more.
+This year’s festival kicks off June 30 with Trapt & Saving Abel with special guest Tantric.
+Other featured performers are Styx, Brett Young, Nelly and Josh Turner, and don’t forget your chance to become a Cherry Idol.

 Baroque on Beaver

 The Cherry Festival crowds aren’t your thing?
 No better way to get away from it all than an island hideaway, and no better time than the heart of summer.
-Beginning July 27 and running through August 4, Baroque on Beaver features chamber orchestra, chorale, and various small groups, encompassing classical, pops, jazz, and more.
-The festival celebrates its 17th year in 2018.
-Special guests this year are guitarist Matthew Cochran and pianist Kevin Cole.
+Beginning July 26 and running through August 3, Baroque on Beaver features chamber orchestra, chorale and various small groups, encompassing classical, pops, jazz and more.
+The festival celebrates its 18th year in 2019.
 (Read this Traverse Magazine feature about Baroque on Beaver.)

 Grand Traverse Pavilions Concerts on the Lawn

-As the commercials say, but wait, there’s more.
-The free summer series at Grand Traverse Pavilions features a variety of performers.
-The 2018 Concerts on the Lawn starts June 7 with Dominic Fortuna.
-Other returning stalwarts include Grand Traverse Pipes and Drums and Peter, Paul, and Mary Remembered.
+The free summer series at Grand Traverse Pavilions features a variety of performers each year and is always the best way to spend a Thursday evening.
+The 2019 Concerts on the Lawn starts June 6 with Dominic Fortuna.
+Other returning performers include Grand Traverse Pipes and Drums, Miriam Pico and The Drew Hale Band.
 The Bay Area Big Band and the Petoskey Steel Drum Band will also make an appearance.

 Fountain Point Resort Summer Concert Series

-Americans are famous for heading west to find fame and fortune, and west of TC on the shore of Lake Leelanau is Fountain Point Resort.
-That’s where area favorites the Accidentals will showcase their unique mix of indie folk, rock, jazz, and classical music on June 17.
-Grand Rapids-based Mark Lavengood, Americana band the Appleseed Collective, and Canadian fiddling and step-dancing sensations the Fitzgeralds are among the other artists on tap for the resort’s summer concert series.
+West of Traverse City on the shore of Lake Leelanau is Fountain Point Resort.
+That’s where area favorites The Accidentals will showcase their unique mix of indie folk, rock, jazz and classical music on June 16.
 Tickets are available at MyNorthTickets.com.

-Check out this video of The Accidentals at Fountain Point last summer!
+Check out this video of The Accidentals at Fountain Point!

 Manitou Music Festival

-Glen Arbor’s Manitou Music Festival annually presents an eclectic slate of performers, and 2018 is no exception.
-Celtic music courtesy of Scotland’s celebrated Tannahill Weavers; an amalgam of Celtic, bluegrass, and jazz from Jeremy Kittel; rootsy blues from Mulebone; and local favorites Jazz North, the Summer Singers, and the Northport Community Band make this fun for the whole family.
+Glen Arbor’s Manitou Music Festival annually presents an eclectic slate of performers, and 2019 is no exception.
+Our local NMC Concert Band, soul music from Bumpus, folk from May Erlewine, Irish music from Réalta and so many more make this fun for the whole family.
 Plus, children 18 and under are free!